AHuffmyer/Pacu_EarlyTemp_Moorea/Pacu2021/Scripts/TagSeq/Pacuta_TagSeq_Script_Pierrick.md

 ## Overview:

-This step creates a count matrix that shows how many transcripts/reads we have for each identified gene in teh reference genome.
+This step creates a count matrix that shows how many transcripts/reads we have for each identified gene in the reference genome.

 ## Code: